 - More than 100 educational review articles from ASNR’s online journal, Neurographics.

 The ASNR Education Connection site also maintains historical records of all credits you’ve earned through ASNR, including Annual Meeting credits, and makes these credits automatically available to the CME Gateway for convenient reporting to ABR and other agencies.
 All content is free for ASNR members and available for purchase by non-members.

 Part III.
 Cognitive Expertise

 ABR Requirement: Diplomates who were required to pass the ABR computer-based examination by March 2, 2017 must still sit for the ABR-administered cognitive exam.
 All others are deferred until the new MOC Part 3 product is available in their discipline.
 ASNR Online Resources: To assist neuroradiologists in preparing for the ABR cognitive exam, ASNR offers online review lectures via the ASNR Education Connection, as well as at the ASNR Annual Meeting.

 Part IV.
 Practice Quality Improvement

-The CME Gateway is a cooperative effort among several radiology organizations to create a single website where radiologists can automatically track their CME and SAM credits earned.
+CME Gateway (www.cmegateway.org) The CME Gateway is a cooperative effort among several radiology organizations to create a single website where radiologists can automatically track their CME and SA-CME credits.
 This website is free to use and greatly reduces the efforts of record-keeping and reporting of credits.
-Participants can choose to have CME and SAM credits automatically reported through the Gateway to the ABR for MOC purposes, eliminating the need to manually document MOC compliance.
+Participants can choose to have CME and SA-CME credits automatically reported through the Gateway to the ABR for MOC purposes, eliminating the need to manually document MOC compliance.